 Winter Sowing of Seeds for a Beautiful Season of Flowers.
-When you winter sow these seeds you get a head start on blooms and beauty for the following summer!
+When you winter sow your seeds you get a head start on blooms and beauty for the following summer!

 Winter sow seeds for masses of flowers you can easily transplant into your garden in Spring.
 A budget friendly way to get lots of flowers and earlier blooming from some of your favorite perennials, biennials and annual flowers.